rclone/rclone/docs/content/commands/rclone_check.md

 Checks the files in the source and destination match.
-It compares sizes and hashes (MD5 or SHA1) and logs a report of files which don't match.
+It compares sizes and hashes (MD5 or SHA1) and logs a report of files that don't match.
 It doesn't alter the source or destination.

 If you supply the `--size-only` flag, it will only compare the sizes not